 Newly Elected Council Members

-Council meetings and Committee meetings will be scheduled and commence within two weeks of the election.
-The Town Clerk will provide an information package for each Councillor to take home for reference and multiple trainings will be provided by the town, as well as by the Department of Environment, Climate Change and Municipalities.
+Council meetings and Standing Committee meetings will be scheduled by the Mayor, with each Councillor’s schedule in mind, and commence within two weeks of the election.
+The Town Clerk will provide an information package for each Councillor to take home for reference.
+Multiple trainings will be provided by the town, as well as by the Department of Municipal and Provincial Affairs.

 A successful candidate shall sign an oath of office, a conflict-of-interest statement and campaign contribution form.